 On March 21, 2017, the Company issued \$10.85 million aggregate principal amount of Senior Secured Original Issue Discount Convertible Debentures due March 21, 2019 (the "Convertible Debentures") and three series of warrants to purchase an aggregate of 19,608,426 shares of the Company's common stock to several accredited investors.
 The Company received net proceeds from this transaction in the approximate amount of \$8.4 million.
-The Company used \$3.8 million of the net proceeds to repay the 2017 Diamantis Note (see note 6) and \$0.75 million of the net proceeds to make the partial repayment on the TCA Debenture (see note 4).
+The Company used \$3.8 million of the net proceeds to repay the 2017 Diamantis Note (see Note 6) and \$0.75 million of the net proceeds to make the partial repayment on the TCA Debenture (see Note 4).
 The remainder of the net proceeds were used for general corporate purposes.
-In conjunction with the issuance of the Convertible Debentures, the holder of the February Debentures exchanged these debentures for \$2.5 million of new debentures (the "Exchange Debentures") and warrants to purchase 4,453,917 shares of the Company's common stock.
+In conjunction with the issuance of the Convertible Debentures, the holder of the February Debentures exchanged these debentures for \$2.5 million of new debentures (the "Exchange Debentures" and, collectively with the Convertible Debentures, the "Debentures") on the same terms as, and pari passu with, the Convertible Debentures, and warrants to purchase 4,453,917 shares of the Company's common stock.
 The Company recorded non-cash interest expense in the amount of \$0.4 million as a result of this exchange.
 Additionally, the holders of an aggregate of \$2.2 million stated value of the Company's Series H Convertible Preferred Stock (the "Series H Preferred Stock") exchanged such preferred stock into \$2.7 million principal amount of Exchange Debentures and warrants to purchase 4,871,853 shares of the Company's common stock.
 All of the Debentures contain a 24% original issue discount, have no regularly scheduled interest payments except in the event of a default and have a maturity date of March 21, 2019.
-The warrants."
+The warrants issued with the Convertible Debentures and the Exchange Debentures are collectively referred to as the "Debenture Warrants."

-The Debentures are convertible into shares of the Company's common stock at an initial conversion price of \$1.66 per share, subject to adjustment as more fully described in the Debentures.
+The Debentures are convertible into shares of the Company's common stock (initially at a conversion price of \$1.66, which has been adjusted pursuant to the terms of the Debentures to \$0.39 due to prices at which the Company has subsequently issued shares of common stock).
 The Debentures will begin to amortize monthly commencing on the 90th day following the closing date, except for the Exchange Debentures related to the Series H Preferred Stock, which began to amortize monthly on the closing date.
 On each monthly amortization date, the Company may elect to repay 5% of the original principal amount of Debentures in cash or, in lieu thereof, the conversion price of such Debentures will thereafter be 85% of the volume weighted average price at the time of conversion.
 In the event the Company does not elect to pay such amortization amounts in cash, each investor, in their sole discretion, may increase the conversion amount subject to the alternative conversion price by up to four times the amortization amount.
 The Debentures contain customary affirmative and negative covenants.
 The conversion price is subject to reset in the event of offerings or other issuances of common stock, or rights to purchase common stock, at a price below the then conversion price, as well as other customary anti-dilution protections as more fully described in the Debentures.
-The Debentures are secured by all of the Company's subsidiaries.
-Between March 22, 2017 and March 31, 2017, holders of the Exchange Debentures into 315,171 shares of common stock.
+The Debentures are secured by all of the Company's assets and are guaranteed by substantially all of the Company's subsidiaries.
+Between March 22, 2017 and June 30, 2017, holders of the Exchange Debentures converted an aggregate of \$2.7 million of debentures into 4,611,093 shares of common stock.